How to end a fixed term tenancy early

 Stay and negotiate a rent reduction

-You might also be able to negotiate a rent reduction if repairs are causing problems.
+You might also be able to negotiate a reduction if repairs are causing problems.

-It's important to continue paying as much rent as you can afford to.
+It's important to keep paying as much rent as you can.

 Find out how to deal with rent arrears.